Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >>
 >> You will be redirected to another page to validate the order, it will take a few minutes for the vRack to be setup in your account.
 >>
->> Once the service is active, you will find it in your Control Panel in the `Nerwork`{.action} section > `vRack private network`{.action}.
-Labelled "pn-xxxxxx".
+>> Once the service is active, you will find it in your Control Panel in the `Nerwork`{.action} section > `vRack private network`{.action}, labelled "pn-xxxxxx".
 >>
 >> From the list of eligible services, select the project you want to add to the vRack and click the `Add`{.action} button.
 >>
 >> ![add project to vrack](images/addprojectvrack.png){.thumbnail}
 >>
->> To continue the configuration of your vRack in the OVHcloud Control Panel, skip to the section [Creating a private network in the OVHcloud Control Panel](./#creating-a-private-network-in-the-ovhcloud-control-panel) of this guide.
+>> To continue configuring your vRack from the OVHcloud Control Panel, continue reading this guide from [Step 2: Create a private network in the vRack](#create-pn-in-vrack), under the **From the OVHcloud Control Panel** tab.
 >>
 > Via the OVHcloud APIv6
 >> **Step 1: Activating and managing a vRack**